Formula One: Could new sprint races boost Mick Schumacher? | DW | 12.02.2021

 Formula One wants to introduce a sprint race at some grand prix weekends.
 F1 debutant Mick Schumacher has experience of such races from his Formula Two days and could profit, but not as much as he would have liked.

-The new Formula One season starts next month and in typical style, bosses are planning to fiddle with the format at such short notice.
+The new Formula One season starts next month and, in typical style, bosses are planning to fiddle with the format at short notice.

 While fans are repeatedly aghast at some of the gimmicks that have been brought in to try to make the world's premier motorsport class more exciting, debutant Mick Schumacher might have reason to smile.